 How Does the Berlin Wall Affect the Cold War

 3. Humanitarian Consequences

-Escape attempts were also made, with many risking their lives to cross the wall.
-The wall became a tragic symbol of the human suffering caused by the division of Germany and exacerbated tensions between East and West.
+Many tried to escape, some really taking their lives in their hands to jump the wall.
+The wall became a tragic symbol of human suffering resulting from the division of Germany, and which further inflamed tensions between East and West.

-The Berlin Wall became a potent tool for propaganda on both sides.
-The Western powers condemned the wall as a symbol of oppression and erected by the Soviets, while the East German government and the Soviet Union portrayed it as necessary for their security.
+Both sides used the Berlin Wall for propaganda.
+The wall was called a symbol of oppression by the Western powers and set up by the Soviets, the East German government and the Soviets presented it as being for their security.

-The wall had a profound psychological impact on people, both in East and West.
-It created a stark visual reminder of the divided world and the fear that permeated the lives of many during the Cold War.
-The wall became a powerful symbol of the limitations imposed by the Soviet regime.
+It had a deep psychological effect on people, East and West.
+It was a stark visual reminder of a divided world and a darkening world of fear stalking many, during the Cold War.
+The wall became a symbol of harshness of the Soviet regime.

-The fall of the Berlin Wall signaled the end of the division between East and West and represented a significant triumph for democracy and human rights.
-It symbolized a shift away from the Cold War era and paved the way for the reunification of Germany.
+The fall of the Berlin Wall terminated the division of East and West and was a decisive triumph for democracy and human rights.
+The symbolated a move away from the time of the Cold War, and the reunification of Germany.

 Conclusion

-The construction and subsequent fall of the Berlin Wall had a profound impact on the Cold War and the global geopolitical landscape.
-The wall not only physically divided Berlin but also served as a powerful symbol of the ideological conflict between the Soviet Union and the United States.
+The fall of the Berlin Wall had significant impact on the Cold War and the world geopolitical politics.
+But in addition to its physical separation of Berlin, the wall was also a polemical symbol of how the Soviet Union squared off against the United States in the ideological struggle.

-The effects of the wall included increased polarization, military build-up, humanitarian consequences, and psychological impacts.
-The fall of the wall represented a pivotal moment in history, marking the beginning of the end of the Cold War.
+These effects extended to increased polarization, the military build up, humanitarian consequences and psychological impacts.
+When the wall came down it was a moment of history: it was the beginning of the end of the Cold War.

-While the Cold War is now part of history, the legacy of the Berlin Wall serves as a reminder of the importance of freedom, unity, and the potential consequences of political division.
+While the Cold War is gone, the Berlin Wall remains as a constant reminder that freedom, unity, and the possibility of political division have consequences.

+How Does the Berlin Wall Affect the Cold War